Mrose332/Weather-Dasboard/README.md

 Weather-Dashboard using server-side API's

 ## Description
-A weather-dashbaord that provides weather for any ciy searched for
+A weather-dashbaord that provides weather for any city searched for

 ## User Story